zackmcnulty/Shea-Brown-Lab/RNN_latent_structure/learning_materials/Hyak_Notes.md

 the Research Computing Club runs a [Slack](https://uw-rcc.slack.com/messages) channel where smart and useful people reside.
 Also, there appears to be some sort of question [forum](https://talk.uw-hp.cc/login) where many common questions are answered.

 If you are a student at UW (graduate or undergraduate) you can apply for free access to the Student Technology Fund group.
-STF purchased several nodes for use by the Research Computing Club at UW.
+STF purchased quite a few nodes (around 100?), 10 of which have GPUs, for use by the Research Computing Club at UW.
 To get access to these nodes, follow the instructions found [here](http://depts.washington.edu/uwrcc/getting-started-2/getting-started/).
 This is what I have been using and it works pretty well.

 ## Logging In and Navigating Hyak